-AbbVie will enter into a separation and distribution agreement with Abbott, which we refer to in this information statement as the "separation agreement" or the "separation and distribution agreement."
-In connection with the separation, AbbVie will enter into various other agreements to effect the separation and provide a framework for its relationship with Abbott after the separation.
-These other agreements will include transition services agreements, a tax sharing agreement, an international commercial operations agreement, manufacture and supply agreements, an employee matters agreement, a special products master agreement, intellecture property license agreements, an information technology agreement and certain other commercial agreements.
-These agreements will provide for the allocation betwee AbbVie and Abbott of Abbott's assets, employees, liabilities and obligations (including its investments, property and employee benefits and tax-related assets and liabilities) attributable to periods prior to, at and after AbbVie's separation from Abbott and will govern certain relationships between AbbVie and Abbott after the separation.
-For additional information regarding the separation agreement and other transaction agreements, see the sections entitled "Risk Factors-Risks Related to the Separation" and "AbbVie's Relationship with Abbott Following the Distribution."
+AbbVie has entered into a separation and distribution agreement with Abbott, which we refer to in this information statement as the "separation agreement" or th "separation and distribution agreement."
+In connection with the separation, AbbVie will enter into various other agreements to effect the separation and provide a framework for its relationship with Abbott after the separation, such as a U.S. and an ex-U.S. transition services agreement, a tax sharing agreement, an employee matters agreement, a special products master agreement, an international commercial operations agreement, a Luxembourg international commercial operations agreement, an information technology agreement, finished goods supply agreements, contract manufacturing agreements, and a transitional trademark license agreement.
+These agreements will provide for the allocation between AbbVie and Abbott of Abbott's assets, employees, liabilities and obligations (including its investments, property and employee benefits and tax-related assets and liabilities) attributable to periods prior to, at and after AbbVie's separation from Abbott and wi govern certain relationships between AbbVie and Abbott after the separation.
+For additional information regarding the separation agreement and other transaction agreements, see the sections entitled "Risk Factors-Risks Related to the Separation" and "Certain Relationships and Related Person Transactions."